shekar244/CucumberSeleniumJavaProject/README.md

-This is sample code for setting up Cucumber BDD with step defination and POM structure for Selnium and Appium IOS simulator device
+This is sample code for setting up Cucumber BDD with step defination and POM structure for Selenium and Appium IOS simulator device